Free energy calculation

 Lennard jones atoms simulated with LAMMPS MD code

-Figure: Notice that the density of atoms is lower in the central part of the box, due to the additional force \(F (x)\).
+Figure: Snapshot of the system.
+Notice that the density of atoms is lower in the central part of the box, due to the additional force \(F (x)\).

 Data analysis